Styrene Price Trend and Forecast

 Europe

-In the first two quarters of 2023, the price trends for Styrene in the European market declined.
+In the first two quarters of 2023, the price trend for Styrene in the European market declined.
 The region witnessed volatility in the upstream costs and southward movement of demand for the product, negatively impacting the price trend of Styrene.
 In addition to this, the employment rate also dipped.
 The rising energy rates and wavering production costs further fueled the downward movement of styrene prices in Europe.

 North America